a weblog of wordplay

 Leave a comment on LOGOLOG about the article: Word Chemistry

-nine thousand, eight hundred and twenty-four
+seven thousand, three hundred and seven

 times since it was begun.